-The valid codes that can be constructed using the first body part value in table 2 (i.e., one coronary artery) and no specific qualifier are shown in table 3.
-The 16 codes listed in table 3 are examples of entries in the List of Codes.
+The valid codes shown in table 3 are constructed using the first body part value in table 2 (i.e., one coronary artery), combined with all the valid approaches and devices listed in the table, and the value "No Qualifier".
+The codes listed in table 3 are examples of entries in the List of Codes.
 Each code has a text description that is complete and easy to read.